After President Trump said that the

 Until 2007, men and women tennis players who won at Wimbledon were not awarded the same amount of money.
 That changed when Venus Williams made it her personal mission to verbally protest the inequality.

-According to The Washington Post, Williams personally appealed to the Grand Slam governing board in 2005, but her appeal for equal prize money between sexes failed.
+The Washington Post, Williams personally appealed to the Grand Slam governing board in 2005, but her appeal for equal prize money between sexes failed.
 Instead, the next year, she published an op-ed in The Times of London, publicly shaming the relentlessly sexist practice.

 The next year, after winning the Wimbledon championship, Williams was awarded $1.4 million, the exact same prize awarded to the male victor.